tripathi011/Project5-CapStone-Prashant/README.md

 It is a gradual process that allows you to update your Kubernetes system with only a minor effect on performance and no downtime.
 In this strategy, the Deployment selects a Pod with the old programming, deactivates it, and creates an updated Pod to replace it.

-Step-7) Take backup and use the tagging approach to TAG the docker image as V1,V2,V3 etc. So in case of roll back can change the build order version and re-apply the settings
+Step-7) Take backup and use the tagging approach to TAG the docker image as V1,V2,V3 etc. So in case of rollback can change the build order version and re-apply the settings

 Step-8) v1 tag is old-application, v2 tag us updated version